-Mental Health Counselor in the state of New York, awarded by New York department of Education, #P08206
+Licensed Mental Health Counselor in the state of New York, awarded by New York department of Education, #010808

-Trained in Cognitive Behavioral Therapy, Applied Behavioral Counseling, and Sandtray Therapy
+Trained in Cognitive Behavioral Therapy, Applied Behavioral Counseling, and ISF Neurofeedback

-Specialize in working with teens and adults with depression, sexual trauma, and suicidality and LGBTQ and women's issues
+Specialize in working with teens and adults with depression, sexual trauma, and suicidality, as well as LGBTQ+ and women's issues

 Experience working with addictions, eating disorders, and anxiety

-A sliding fee scale based on annual income may be implemented to lower therapy costs if the general fee can not be managed.
-I am an out of network provider, which means all fees are paid in advance prior to the scheduled session and can be reimbursed bimonthly if your insurance allows these out of network charges.
-If applicable, I provide you with a reimbursement form via email to submit to your insurance company.
+I am an out of network provider, which means all fees are paid upon completion of your scheduled session and can be reimbursed bimonthly if your insurance allows these out of network charges.
+If applicable, I provide you with a reimbursement form to submit to your insurance company.